magento/pwa-studio/packages/pwa-devdocs/src/venia-pwa-concept/component/sort/index.md

 ## Visual specifications

+### Button specifications

 A button with the text: **Sort**.

+### Overlay specifications

-The sort overlay takes up most of the screen real estate.
+The sort overlay is anchored to the bottom, left, and right sides of the screen.
+It masks the content below and should never be taller than 3/4 of the viewport height.

 ## Interactions

+### Button interactions

 * **Tap** - Tapping the **Sort** button pulls up an overlay from the bottom with sort parameters.

+### Overlay interactions

-  Tapping on the mask dismisses the sorting sheet without applying the parameter.
+* **Tap** - Tapping on the overlay dismisses the sorting sheet without applying the parameter.

-* **Click** - Clicking **Apply** makes the sorting sheet lower down and displays the page with the appropriate results.
+  Tapping the **Apply** button in the overlay executes the sort using the parameters and moves the overlay downwards and out of view.